Mobile security: Security in operating systems

 Android uses mechanisms of user process isolation inherited from Linux.
 Each application has a user associated with it, and a tuple (UID, GID).
-This approach serves as a sandbox: while applications can be malicious, they cannot get out of the sandbox reserved for them by their identifiers, and thus cannot interfere with the proper functioning of the system.
+This approach serves as a sandbox: while applications can be malicious, they cannot escape the sandbox reserved for them by their identifiers and thus cannot interfere with the proper functioning of the system.
 For example, since it is impossible for a process to end the process of another user, an application can thus not stop the execution of another application.